Lessnullvoid/audio_segmentation/README.md

 - **GUI**: Intuitive PyQt5 interface for user interaction.
 - **Batch Processing**: Process multiple audio files simultaneously for efficiency.
 - **Customizable Parameters**: Fine-tune detection and segmentation parameters to suit different audio types.
+- **Clustered Storage with Metadata**: Save segmented audio files into structured directories based on their cluster labels, with filenames containing frequency and musical note metadata.

 ## Use Recommendation